gnulnx/python-color-logger/README.md

 python-color-logger
 ===================

-A ColorizingStreamHandler forked from Vinay Sajip logutils:  https://bitbucket.org/vinay.sajip/logutils/
+Simple custom color logging for python

 The original code for this project was written by Vinay Sajip and is hosted at: https://bitbucket.org/vinay.sajip/logutils/ the original documentation for this project is at: http://plumberjack.blogspot.co.uk/2010/12/colorizing-logging-output-in-terminals.html

-pthon-color-logger forked this project at version 0.3.3 to add support for curstom coloring in class derioved from ColorizingStreamHandler
+pthon-color-logger forked this project at version 0.3.3 to add support for custom coloring in classses derived from ColorizingStreamHandler

 Example: